thisolivier/StatSig-Tests/Statsig Test/ExperimentValue/README.md

 #  Implementation Notes
 This was built fast as a POC, it's strongly coupled to the concrete Statsig implementation.
+1. Look at the file ´LayerValueRequest.swift´, it shows how we define a request for a layer.
+One is designed to be fed into the ´HelperGetValue.swift´ utilities, and requires the requested value is a bool, string, number, array, codable object, or limited dictionary, this is represented by the ExperimentValue protocol, defined in ´ExperimentValue.swift´.

+Using HelperGetValue means as long as your type conforms, you don't need any additional per-request code, and you remain decoupled from statsig.
+However, there is a lot of code handling the mapping, and it's limited.

+On the other hand in LayerValueRequest there's another struct which accept any type of return value, and it leaves each request to define how you map from StatSig's types, to the desired return value.
+I quite like this.

+In HelperGetValue you can see how we map from ExperimentValue to Statsig's DynamicConfig, and in ExperimentValueCodable you see the boilerplate to let the interface work with any codable JSON type.

 ## Support for Different Types
 ### Easy Wins - Scalars and Arrays